Concurrency Testing in the Linux Kernel via eBPF: Evaluation

 \subsubsection{Results: Bug-Finding}

-In our first configuration, we evaluate the effectiveness of \tool in bug finding through a typical fuzzing process.
-To discover concurrency bugs, a concurrency fuzzer is supposed to both explore both the sequential input space and the thread interleavings.
-At the end of the time budget, we identify which bugs in the benchmark have been discovered, and record their cumulative occurrences across multiple trials.
+In this first setting, we evaluate the efficacy of \tool in bug detection by conducting a systematic fuzzing campaign on the established benchmark.
+At the end of the time budget, we identify the unique bugs discovered and record their cumulative occurrences across all experimental trials.
 We present the results of this experiment in \autoref{tab:bench-fuzz}.
-Over a 48-hour period, \tool finds up to eight out of ten bugs across all trials, depending on the scheduling algorithm used.
-In contrast, Sykaller and SegFuzz find only five and zero bugs, respectively.
-Two bugs in the benchmark remained undiscovered by all fuzzers.
+During a 48-hour period, \tool successfully identify up to eight of the ten benchmark bugs, with the performance varying slightly depending on the specific exploration strategy employed.
+In contrast, the baseline fuzzers exhibit significantly lower detection capabilities.
+Syzkaller, SegFuzz and \toolminus find only five, one and six bugs, respectively.
+Two bugs in the benchmark remain undiscovered by all fuzzers.

-According to the result, \tool clearly demonstrates a greater ability to uncover concurrency bugs compared to Syzkaller and SegFuzz, while its performance is less consistent on certain bugs (e.g., bug \#3, $p \leq 0.018$)\footnote{Using the chi-squared test~\cite{Pearson1900} with $\alpha = 0.05$ for \tool\_PCT and Syzkaller}.
-This can be attributed to the inherently reduced throughput of concurrency oriented fuzzers; \tool has fewer chances to generate sufficient test cases to reach the buggy code path.
-Indeed, as is further evaluated in Section~\ref{sec:bug-repro}, the \tool scheduler is more effective than the native OS scheduler used by other fuzzers at producing buggy interleavings.
-Thus the variation in the consistency does stem from differences in throughput.
-In other words, \tool pays a cost in terms of consistency of input-space fuzzing for increasing focus on the interleaving-space.
-As for SegFuzz, we have previously reached out to the authors of SegFuzz and received assistance in configuring their tool, so we attribute its inability to find any bugs to its extremely low throughput.
+Based on these results, \tool demonstrates a superior capacity for uncovering concurrency bugs compared to Syzkaller and SegFuzz.
+While certain cases exhibit a higher variance in discovery frequency (e.g., bug \#3, $p \leq 0.018$)\footnote{Using the chi-squared test~\cite{Pearson1900} with $\alpha = 0.05$ for \tool\_PCT and Syzkaller}, this is a side-effect of the intrinsic throughput trade-off in concurrency fuzzing. \tool allocates a significant portion of its execution budget to the exploration of the interleaving space.
+While this focus allows it to find more hard-to-reach concurrency bugs quickly, it does reduce the total volume of generated \emph{inputs} which can reduce consistency when searching both the input and interleaving space.
+Indeed, as we will discuss in Section~\ref{sec:bug-repro}, the \tool scheduler is significantly more effective than the native scheduler at exposing buggy interleavings.
+Thus the variation in the consistency stems from differences in \emph{throughput}.
+In other words, \tool pays a cost in terms of consistency of input-space fuzzing for increasing focus on the interleaving-space, though it is still overall a net benefit for concurrency bug-finding on our benchmark.
+Finally, SegFuzz significantly underperforms in the benchmark, finding only one bug in all trials.
+We directly consulted with the authors of SegFuzz to ensure an optimal configuration.
+We attribute this result to SegFuzz’s inherently low execution throughput (Table \ref{tab:throughput}).